sily-lily/Revision/README.md

 # Revision
-<b>A brand new way</b> to bypass censorship using a dynamic PORT system.
+A brand new ScramJet-based proxy server to circumvent internet censorship based off a brand new dynamic PORT changing system written in JavaScript

 > [!WARNING]
 > This project is **only** supported on Linux/macOS, however, **I am *trying*** to make this work on Windows!! :3